mo2k7/Incident-Retrieval-System/README.md

 ## Role

-**Sole developer and product owner.** Owned the full SDLC — from data ingestion and model selection to deployment, security hardening, stakeholder iteration, and production maintenance.
+**Sole developer and product owner.** Owned the full SDLC - from data ingestion and model selection to deployment, security hardening, stakeholder iteration, and production maintenance.
 This project demonstrates the ability to independently own, build, and ship production ML systems end-to-end.

 ---

-*Built with FastAPI, PyTorch, and a 4-stage NLP reranking pipeline.
+*Built with FastAPI, PyTorch, and a 4-stage NLP reranking pipeline (RAG based).
 Deployed on Google Cloud Run with NVIDIA L4 GPU.*